 Note: For complete trail descriptions, times, elevation, trailhead directions, and major features, see the AMC White Mountain Guide or try our new White Mountain Guide Online.

-Strenuous: The trip to Waumbek is coupled with an ascent of neighboring Mt.
+Moderate: The trip to Waumbek is coupled with an ascent of neighboring Mt.
 Starr King.
 Hikers ascend Starr King via the Starr King Trail and continue on past the summit to Waumbek’s summit, 1 mile to the east.
 The summit marks the southern end of the Kilkenny Ridge Trail, which continues on to Mt.
 Weeks, Terrace Mountain and Mt.
 Cabot.

 Safety in Summer and early Fall